Erasure conversion in Majorana qubits via local quasiparticle detection: Quantifying the advantage offered by quasiparticle detection

-Figure~\ref{fig:errorrates2} depicts the qubit loss and Pauli error rates as a function of $q$ for various values of $d$ for parameters away from the fixed point and far from the topological phase boundary; the rates for $d=0$ correspond to no QP detection.
-The trade-off between Pauli and qubit loss rates is clearly seen, as the bit-flip error rate decreases and the qubit loss rate increases with $d$.
-Assume that a second layer of quantum error-correcting code above $\mathcal{C}_d$ has a threshold rate of 1\% for Pauli errors and 50\% for qubit loss errors, values consistent with thresholds for topological codes~\cite{Stace2009,Stace2010}.
+Figure~\ref{fig:errorrates2} depicts the erasure and Pauli error rates as a function of $q$ for various values of $d$ for parameters away from the fixed point and far from the topological phase boundary; the rates for $d=0$ correspond to no QP detection.
+The trade-off between Pauli and erasure rates is clearly seen, as the bit-flip error rate decreases and the erasure rate increases with $d$.
+Assume that a second layer of quantum error-correcting code above $\mathcal{C}_d$ has a threshold rate of 1\% for Pauli errors and 50\% for erasure errors, values consistent with thresholds for topological codes~\cite{Stace2009,Stace2010}.
 For $d=0$, i.e. without QP detection, the bit-flip error rate is above the typical threshold for $q > q_{\rm th}^{(0)} \approx 0.03$.
-The qubit loss rate is well below the typical threshold for $q < q_{\rm th}^{(0)}$.
+The erasure rate is well below the typical threshold for $q < q_{\rm th}^{(0)}$.
 Therefore, for the parameters chosen in Fig.~\ref{fig:errorrates2}, fault-tolerance can be achieved without QP detection for $q < q_{\rm th}^{(0)} \approx 0.03$.
 In comparison, if $\mathcal{C}_6$ is used for the first layer of the error-correcting code, then fault-tolerance can be achieved for $q < q_{\rm th}^{(6)} \approx 0.06$.
 Since $q_{\rm th}^{(6)} > q_{\rm th}^{(0)}$, the concatenated error-correcting code can tolerate higher rate of QP poisoning errors with QP detection in the first layer.
-Note that a detector with inverse resolution $1/\lambda \le 6$ allows for the implementation of $d=6$, and therefore achieves the threshold value $q_{\rm th}^{(6)}$.
-For $d>6$, the threshold rate $q_{\rm th}^{(d)}$ is limited by the qubit loss rate and therefore drops below $q_{\rm th}^{(6)}$.
-Therefore, $d=6$ is optimal if $q_{\rm th}^{(d)}$ is the figure of merit and only requirements are $p_{\rm bit-flip}< 0.01$ and $p_{\rm loss}<0.5$.
+Note that a detector with spatial resolution $\lambda \le 6$ allows for the implementation of $d=6$, and therefore achieves the threshold value $q_{\rm th}^{(6)}$.
+For $d>6$, the threshold rate $q_{\rm th}^{(d)}$ is limited by the erasure rate and therefore drops below $q_{\rm th}^{(6)}$.
+Therefore, $d=6$ is optimal if $q_{\rm th}^{(d)}$ is the figure of merit and only requirements are $p_{\rm bit-flip}< 0.01$ and $p_{\rm erasure}<0.5$.